infor-crmce/argos-sdk/README.md

 # Infor CRM Argos Platform SDK
-argos-sdk is a JavaScript and HTML5 mobile SDK built on top of the [dojo library](http://dojotoolkit.org/).
+typhon-sdk is a JavaScript and HTML5 mobile SDK built on top of the [dojo library](http://dojotoolkit.org/).
 Out of the box it comes with a [SData client library](https://github.com/Saleslogix/SDataJavaScriptClientLib) for communicating to [SData](http://sage.github.io/SData-2.0/pages/core/0100/) endpoints.

 ## Installation